Christmas time is right around the corner. Are you ready?

 I don’t like how retailers have hijacked Christmas.
 Now, it’s a time of pressure and strife for families instead of simply getting together and enjoying one another’s company.

-But I still participate in Christmas.
+However, I still participate in Christmas.
 I’ve merely learned how to celebrate on my own frugal terms.
 Don’t let Christmas stress you out this year.

 Instead, follow these few tips for this year and years to come.
 Here’s how you can do Christmas stress-free even when you’re flat broke: